There were 2 really big online video guitar lesson websites up till 2022: Jamplay.com and GuitarTricks.com.

 If you choose to get a refund within this time period, you email them and they send your payment back, no questions asked.

-So, is GuitarTricks or Jamplay better?
+So, was GuitarTricks or Jamplay better?

 • Most video lessons and guitar tools are downloadable, which is nice when you're not connected to the Internet.
 You can't download song lessons due to licensing issues.